umamimolecule/azure-durablefunctions-management/docs/documentation.md

 ## Start new instance

 Starts a new instance.
-Internally, this method enqueues a message into the control queue, which then triggers the start of a function with the specified name that uses the orchestration trigger binding..
+Internally, this method enqueues a message into the control queue, which then triggers the start of a function with the specified name that uses the orchestration trigger binding.

 `[POST] http://localhost:7071/api/orchestration/instances/startNew`